Sienci-Labs/Resources/lmmk2/assembly/lmk2-checks-and-first-moves.md

 ---
-title: ytsb Checks & 1st Moves
+title: Checks & 1st Moves
 menu_order: 6
-post_status: draft
+post_status: publish
 post_excerpt: After assembly, you can set up the electronics and g-code sender for the LongMill CNC.
 Wiring is shown for the control box, power supply, motors and more.
 post_date: 2022-03-17 20:13:00
 taxonomy: